Incident Command Platform

 The single named person with decision authority during an incident.
 See Incident Command Roles.

-The SEC Form 8-K item that requires disclosure of material cybersecurity incidents within four business days of materiality determination.
-See SEC 96-Hour Notification.
+The SEC Form 8-K item requiring disclosure of material cybersecurity incidents within four business days of materiality determination.
+See SEC 8-K Item 1.05.

 Materiality